-The caching part lets you define a specific cache duration for this page or disable the cache entirely for this page (something which you should avoid).
+- The caching part lets you define a specific cache duration for this page or assign cache tags to this page.
 All pages which have the same cache tag will have their cache deleted when the cache is flushed using that given tag.
 Note however that this is not used by TYPO3 CMS by default, but may be used by extensions.

 - Indicates that this page is the start of a new web site.
 The page icon is replaced by a world icon, as can be seen for the “Congratulations” page.